kevinpowell/balancer/Readme.md

   data collection process.

 ## System Use:
-  -for single plane balance: csbal_s <stem> <freq> <shift_ang> <test_mass>
+  - for single plane balance: csbal_s <stem> <freq> <shift_ang> <test_mass>
-    -where
+    - where
-      -stem is a file stem e.g data/fan1/  (if it is a directory, it must exist or the script will crash) -freq is the frequency of interest (rpm setting of DUT/60) -shift_ang is the distance in degrees from the reference line where the test mass is mounted -test_mass is the mass of the test mass used. correction weights will have the same units as this input
+      - stem is a file stem e.g data/fan1/  (if it is a directory, it must exist or the script will crash)
+      - freq is the frequency of interest (rpm setting of DUT/60)
+      - shift_ang is the distance in degrees from the reference line where the test mass is mounted
+      - test_mass is the mass of the test mass used. correction weights will have the same units as this input

-  -for the initial dual plane balance: csbal_dinit <stem> <freq> <shift_ang> <test_mass>
+  - for the initial dual plane balance: csbal_dinit <stem> <freq> <shift_ang> <test_mass>
-      -note that the script assumes that the A and B trials will use the same mass and shift_ang
+      - note that the script assumes that the A and B trials will use the same mass and shift_ang

-  -for subsequent dual plane balance: csbal_d <stem> <tag>
+  - for subsequent dual plane balance: csbal_d <stem> <tag>
-      -where
+      - where
-        -tag is a 'file tag' the data for this iteration will be stored at stem / t<tag>-ch[x].csv
+        - tag is a 'file tag' the data for this iteration will be stored at stem / t<tag>-ch[x].csv

 ## Acknowledgements:
   Too many to list.
 This project is largely cobbled together from sources on the internet.
 I am particularly